 That’s not all.
 There is another, critically important body of law that also affects personal injury cases in Pennsylvania and elsewhere, known as common law; it consists of the long, constantly-evolving chain of decisions by Pennsylvania and federal courts that define legal obligations that aren’t covered by statutes or regulations.
 Many areas of Pennsylvania common law have a direct impact on personal injury matters, including how we define the concepts of “negligence,” “gross negligence,” willful misconduct,” and when it’s appropriate plaintiffs to seek and courts to award punitive damages.

-Hire an Experienced Pennsylvania Personal Injury Attorney at the Levin Firm
+Hire An Experienced Pennsylvania Personal Injury Attorney At The Levin Firm Personal Injury Lawyers

 The job of a personal injury attorney is, in large part, to represent the client’s interests by pursuing all available compensation for a personal injury that is permissible under the law.
 To be effective, a personal injury attorney has to stay up to speed on the developments in the statutes, regulations, and judicial opinions that can affect personal injury matters.
 That is what lawyers and judges mean when they say the law is a “living, breathing” thing.
 It is constantly evolving to suit new priorities, expectations, and dangers in our world.

 If you or a loved one sustained a personal injury in the Philadelphia area, Pennsylvania law may entitle you to significant compensation.
 Depending on the type of injury, the statute of limitations may have already started running, which means it may be very important to speak with an experienced personal injury as soon as possible.
-Contact the aggressive, diligent, and experienced personal injury lawyers at The Levin Firm today at The Levin Firm online, or by phone at (215) 825-5183.
+Contact the aggressive, diligent, and experienced personal injury lawyers at The Levin Firm Personal Injury Lawyers today at The Levin Firm Personal Injury Lawyers online, or by phone at (215) 825-5183.
 An initial consultation is always free of charge.